 Hardy Geranium Rozanne® is at home in most gardens.
-While her tolerance to various heat, lighting, and watering conditions makes her an easygoing addition to many outdoor spaces, there are specific gardening zones in which she thrives.
+While her tolerance to heat makes her an easygoing addition to many outdoor spaces, there are specific gardening zones in which she thrives.

 Here are Rozanne’s preferred zones, and tips to care for her in each.